 Another category of descriptor learning framework is built on CNN, which are becoming increasingly popular in computer vision.
 CNN consist of multiple convolutional layers (LeCun et al. 1998).
-Invariant feature representation learning based on a so-called Siamese CNN has originally been to extract for Later in (Hadsell et al., 2006), The CNN finds a proper mapping that can cope with complex transformations and map those quite differing patterns (in pixel or lower level feature space) to a closer position in a more sophisticated feature space, which is defined by the output features of the final convonlutional layer in the CNN.
+Invariant feature representation learning based on a so-called Siamese CNN has originally been proposed in (Bromley et al., 1993) to extract feature representation for signature verification, where the signature from one person may changes complexly that no explicit model could describe.
+Later in (Hadsell et al., 2006), the siamese CNN architecture is used to learn feature representation for digit recognition; as the same digit may vary from each other a lot, a Siamese CNN architecture is used to find invariant feature representation that could map the high dimensional input data into a more discriminative lower manifold feature space where "similar" digits locates more close to each other.
+As the architecture use the same CNN architecture to obtain and train representations, it is called "Siamese".
+The CNN finds a proper mapping that can cope with complex transformations and map those quite differing patterns (in pixel or lower level feature space) to a closer position in a more sophisticated feature space, which is defined by the output features of the final convonlutional layer in the CNN.
 The use of multiple layers (i.e., its deep architecture) is the reason for the strong modelling ability of CNNs.
 This property of CNN fits well with the requirements for learning descriptors that are invariant against various types of transformations.
 Consequently, they have been used to train descriptors for patch comparison.

 The first patch comparison work based on the Siamese CNN is present in (Jahrer et al., 2008).
 Jahrer et al used the Siamese CNN to train the descriptor and compare the patches, but the training data is generated from image warps and dependent on input images, which makes this method less practical while it always needs a prior simulation and training before image matching.
 In (Osendorfer et al., 2013), a Siamese CNN is used to train descriptor and they focus on the comparison of four different types of loss functions.
-More recently, this Siamese architecture are used to train patch descriptor to cope with dynamic lighting conditions (Carlevaris-Bianco and Eustice, 2014) and ground-to-aerial viewpoint change (Lin et al., 2015).
+More recently, this Siamese architecture are used to train patch descriptor to cope with dynamic lighting conditions (Carlevaris-Bianco and Eustice, 2014) and ground-to-aerial viewpoint change (Lin et al., 2015).In Carlevaris-Bianco and Eustice's work, patches taken from severe illumination change are fed into a Siamese CNN and they achieve illumination invariance that exceeds any hand-crafted descriptors.
+In (Lin et al., 2015), images containing same scene (mostly streetview) taken from aerial and terrestrial view are fed into a Siamese CNN network and a similarity function is therefore trained via this architecture.
+By that way they achieved a performance improvement in ground-to-aerial geolocalization.